elastic/elasticsearch-net/.github/ISSUE_TEMPLATE/bug-report-for-version-8-x.md

 ---
-name: Bug report for version 6.x
+name: Bug report for version 8.x
-about: File a bug report for NEST / Elasticsearch.Net version 6.x
+about: File a bug report for Elastic.Clients.Elasticsearch version 8.x
 title: ''
-labels: Bug, Bug 6.x
+labels: Bug, 8.x
 assignees: ''

 ---

-**NEST/Elasticsearch.Net version**:
+**Elastic.Clients.Elasticsearch version**:

 **Elasticsearch version**:

+**.NET runtime version**:

+**Operating system version**:

 **Description of the problem including expected versus actual behavior**:
 A clear and concise description of what the bug is.